-- SPPH has a dedicated IT staff member to help faculty, staff, and students with technology challenges. - SPPH has access to an expansive IT system and staff for needs beyond those of departmental staff. - TTUHSC provides Zoom access to all faculty, staff, and students.
-During the COVID-19 closures, Zoom access allowed the department to seamlessly switch all instruction to virtual on very short notice.
+- SPPH has a dedicated IT staff member to help faculty, staff, and students with technology challenges. - SPPH has access to an expansive IT system and staff for needs beyond those of Program staff. - TTUHSC provides Zoom access to all faculty, staff, and students.
+During the COVID-19 closures, Zoom access allowed the Program to switch all instruction to virtual format on very short notice.